1929. 35mm print, black and white, sound, 8 min..

 Burns and Allen were among the leading vaudevillians of their time and among the few who had staying power.
 The husband and wife comedic team came together in 1923 and drew large audiences to their shows.
 Their act was structured around Allen as the spirited and flighty partner, whose illogic carried the jokes and bordered on the surreal, with Burns playing it straight as her foil and prompter.
 In 1932, they took their act to radio, which increased their popularity and led them to television in 1950, for which they created a beloved sitcom series called The George Burns and Gracie Allen Show.

-A theatrical variety show developed in the early 1880s in America, which remained the most popular form of entertainment until radio and film supplanted it in the late 1920s.
-It incorporated an array of short performances like singing, ventriloquism, plate-spinning, contortionists, dancing, animal training, and, at its heart, comedy.
+A type of theatrical variety show, developed in the early 1880s in America, that remained the most popular form of entertainment until radio and film supplanted it in the late 1920s.
+It incorporated an array of short performances like singing, ventriloquism, plate-spinning, contortionists, dancing, performing animals, and, at its heart, comedy.
 Reflecting both the cultural diversity of early-20th-century America and its prejudices, vaudeville fused such traditions as the English Music Hall, minstrel shows of antebellum America, and Yiddish theater.
 Many of the big names in vaudeville became movie and television stars, including Buster Keaton, Charlie Chaplin, and George Burns and Gracie Allen.

-A sound technology that began to be developed in the early twentieth century and became commercially viable by the late 1920s.
-In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlock.
+A sound technology, first developed in the early 20th century, that became commercially viable in the late 1920s.
+In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlocking mechanism.

 A person who directs or produces movies.